nextpyp/pyp/docs/install/install-web.rst

            Starting with v0.7.0, nextPYP stores executable files that may need to be shared with cluster compute nodes in a separate folder from the web server executables, which don't need to be shared with cluster compute nodes.

-           Before upgrading, you'll need to create a folder for these executable files and the configure the installer to use it.
+           Before upgrading, you'll need to create a folder for these executable files and then configure the installer to use it.
 This folder should be owned by ``root`` or an administrator account.
 It should **not** be owned or be writable by the service account.
 The service account should have read-only access to these executable files.
            The executable files are on the order of tens of gigabytes in size, so make sure your folder choice has enough